 Surfers can go straight to Cloud 9 in the town of General Luna.
 It has great waves all year round.
 Surfers from all over the world ride the waves here.
 If you’re lucky, you might even spot pro surfers training or showing off their tricks.
 Beginners are also welcome as the waves don’t tower too high at certain times of the day.
 You can bring your own board or rent one with a trainer for Php 500 (USD 10) per hour.

-Palawan has always been a favorite for locals and foreigners in the Philippines.
-It’s a province located in the Luzon group of islands, and is often called as “the last frontier” thanks to the many almost untouched and wild parts of the province.
-There are too many places to visit in Palawan, but let’s focus on the easiest route given a week in the island.
+It’s a province located in the Luzon group of islands and is often called “the last frontier” thanks to the many almost untouched and wild parts of the province.
+There are too many places to visit in Palawan, but let’s focus on the easiest route given a week on the island.

 The following day, take an island hopping tour to Honda Bay, another popular activity at Puerto Princesa.
 It’s a mere 30 minutes away from the city.
 The boat rentals are around Php 1,300 (USD 30).
 You can go at your own pace and visit 3 or 4 islands, all of which boasting long stretches of clean beaches and clear waters.